-The Inclusion Manager will contact the parents and request an informal meeting.
-At this meeting the Inclusion Manager will endeavour to work with parents to find the cause of their child's behaviour, discuss home/school actions and support which can be put in place.
+The Phase Leader will contact the parents and request an informal meeting.
+At this meeting the Phase Leader will endeavour to work with parents to find the cause of their child's behaviour, discuss home/school actions and support which can be put in place.

-If from this meeting the Inclusion Manager decides if the SENCO's need to be informed, as the root cause is linked to social, emotional or mental health needs, a Record of Concern form will be completed with a copy of the incident and minutes from meeting attached.
+If from this meeting the Phase Leader feels the SENCos need to be informed, as the root cause is linked to social, emotional or mental health needs, a Record of Concern form will be completed with a copy of the incident and minutes from meeting attached.
 It will be the SEN team's responsibility to refer or seek external agency advice.

-If however, the Inclusion Manager feels that through targets and in-class support the child's behaviour will improve, they will feedback actions to the child's class teacher and year band leader.
+If however, the Phase Leader feels that through targets and in-class support the child's behaviour will improve, they will feedback actions to the child's class teacher and year band leader.

 It may also be the case that parents are struggling at home.
-In this situation the Inclusion Manager may refer the case to our SEND team to refer to parental classes to help support home life.
+In this situation the Phase Leader may refer the case to our Welfare Officer or seek parental classes to help support home life.